omahamz/NASA-USRC-ML-Programs/README.md

 pip install -r requirements.txt
 ```

-Lastly, request 'test_data' from a researcher and copy it into the Parent directory
+Lastly, download 'test_data' from the NASA Drive and locate it in the Parent directory